Why AI Answer Engines Are Replacing Traditional Search in 2025

 Why AI-discovered customers performed better:

-- They were more educated (read comprehensive AI-generated answers)
+- They arrived more educated (read comprehensive AI-generated answers before visiting the site)

-- Higher intent (asked specific questions before purchasing)
+- Higher purchase intent (asked specific questions like "best ergonomic chair for lower back pain under $600" before purchasing)

-- Pre-qualified (AI filtered based on their actual needs)
+- Pre-qualified by the AI (which filtered recommendations based on their actual stated needs)

 The Technical Shift